 Further Evidence that Google Life Events Targeting Can Land You Sales

 There’s more evidence that it can land you additional sales.

 According to Sonus, its’ targeting has produced the following results:

 - 5x as many people searching for Sonos on Google

-The mattress company Purple also used Google life events targeting with noticeable success.
+The mattress company Purple has also used it with noticeable success.
 In this case, the company ran ads to reach people who had just moved or had just gotten married.
 Let’s look at the numbers: